An unforgettable first experience of jazz and improvisation for girls aged between 9 and 15 years.

 Helena Summerfield says:

 ‘Winning the award means the world to me and I am delighted that Jazz Camp for Girls has been recognised in this way.
 I believe that Jazz Camp for Girls will have a positive influence on readdressing gender balance within the jazz industry, not just by creating future performers but also educators, promoters and audiences.’

-Girls are given the opportunity to flourish under the mentorship of female role models, discover improvisation and playing in a band, and to develop confidence.
+Girls are given the opportunity to flourish under the mentorship of female role models, discover improvisation, what it feels like to play in a band, and to develop confidence.

-The camps first began in February 2019 with four one-day workshops in Rotherham, Greater Manchester, Lancaster and Huddersfield.
+The camps first began in February 2019 with four one-day camps in Rotherham, Greater Manchester, Lancaster and Huddersfield.

 They were so successful that we made the camps bigger for 2020 and took them to more places across the north of England including Sage Gateshead and Penrith.
 The last camps in March 2020, were also due to take place in Blackpool and The Northern Jazz Centre in Doncaster.
 Due to Covid-19, they were delivered online by incredible musicians Lara Jones and Megan Roe – read how they pulled out all the stops to create a great day of inspiration here.